-Richard Fisher-President of the Dallas Federal Reserve Bank declared, "I believe that too-big-to-fail banks are too-dangerous-to-permit."
+Richard Fisher-former President of the Dallas Federal Reserve Bank declared, "I believe that too-big-to-fail banks are too-dangerous-to-permit."
 He is not the only one saying this.
 As a congressman I would work to limit the size our largest financial institutions and restore Glass-Steagall type rules that separate banking and proprietary investing activities.Read more »

 Defenders of “Social Security as it is” cite the fact that the Social Security Trust Fund has $2.8 trillion that can pay promised benefits for perhaps the next 37 years.
 By statute, that Trust Fund is held in U.S. treasury bonds.
 The government, of course, has already used those earlier surpluses.
 So every dollar of benefits that is not covered by workers’ FICA payments has to be borrowed by the government.
 Those FICA payments are just now beginning to fall short of covering promised benefits.
 We need to make adjustments to solve this impending problem.Read more »

 On Dec.
 3, 2010 the president’s Simpson-Bowles deficit reduction commission failed to approve its own proposal.
 The proposal combined tax base broadening and rate reductions like the 1986 Reagan tax reform.
 It proposed entitlement reforms.
 There was plenty for both parties not to like in the proposal.
 Democrats and Senate Republicans agreed to a compromise, saying at some point "we need to govern".
 House Republicans killed the Simpson-Bowles proposal and have offered few alternatives since.Read more »